stefan-kiss/genkubessl/README.md

 The typical usage is as follows:

-    * data about the kubernetes nodesand services is transmitted via command line
+    * data about the kubernetes nodes and services is transmitted via command line
     * the program generates the certificates and stores them in an directory structure on a given storage medium
     * it is then the user's responsability to distribute the certificates to the nodes
     * in a future version there will be a 'local' option allowing the execution directly on the target node